 7.4 Secretarial and other administrative staff are based in this office.
-Duties of administrative staff may include management of the patient appointment system, management of patient transport systems, general correspondence, and liaison with other parts of the healthcare system, preparation of reports and analysis of statistics (see paragraphs 4.6-4.9).
+Duties of administrative staff may include management of the patient appointment system, management of patient transport systems, general correspondence, and liaison with other parts of the healthcare system, preparation of reports and analysis of statistics (see paragraph 4.5 'Reception and waiting spaces').